 - Try pumped milk – if you are willing and able, pump and offer that milk in the cup.
 It will seem foreign and some will likely be wasted, but some babies do better with the familiar taste.

 - Focus on 2-3 different types of cups – cycle through a few different kinds of cups, maybe some with bright colors or a silly character on it.

-- Water in a cup during the day – always have the water in cup throughout the day.
+- Water in a cup during the day – always have the water in a cup throughout the day.
 Give it to them in the car, in the bath, outside, wherever.

-- Nursing to sleep:
+- How to stop nursing to sleep:

 - Change up the routine (as described in the previous section)

-- Transitional object – if your child doesn’t already have a special object like a stuffed animal or blanket start encouraging one.
+- Transitional object – if your child doesn’t already have a special object like a stuffed animal or blanket, start encouraging one.
 Give it to them every time you are nursing, put it in their arms when you lie them down.
 Every time.

-- Well-fed – I don’t want you to overly worry about this, so many parents do naturally, but it will give you piece of mind in knowing that their tummy is full.
+- Well-fed – I don’t want you to overly worry about this, so many parents do naturally, but it will give you peace of mind in knowing that their tummy is full.
 Serve a later dinner that is a favorite or a bedtime snack, where you can give milk in a cup.
 Knowing their well-fed will help you feel better if they protest a little and they will be less likely to request nursing.

 - Distract – while I urge you to not push your baby too fast, some will protest a little.
 This is when you’ll want to change gears and do something really exciting.
 I remember with my oldest, I always used to feed him on the couch in the middle of the day and I’d rearrange the pillows to support my arm.
 In the process of weaning, I started to do that just to straighten up and he saw me and thought it was time to nurse.
 He didn’t cry, but I quickly grabbed him and stood up, saying, “Oh my goodness, did you just hear that car go by?”
 We went over to the window to have a look and he forgot about it in a second.